jomjol/AI-on-the-edge-device/README.md

 # Welcome to the AI-on-the-edge-device
 <img src="images/icon/watermeter.svg" width="100px">

-Artificial intelligence based systems have become established in our everyday lives.
+Artificial intelligence-based systems have become established in our everyday lives.
 Just think of speech or image recognition.
 Most of the systems rely on either powerful processors or a direct connection to the cloud for doing the calculations there.
-With the increasing power of modern processors, the AI systems are coming closer to the end user – which is usually called **edge computing**.
+With the increasing power of modern processors, the AI systems are coming closer to the end user, a concept known as **edge computing**.
 In this project, edge computing is demonstrated through a practical example, where an AI network is implemented on an ESP32 device, hence: **AI on the edge**.

-This project allows you to digitize your **analog** water, gas, power and other meters using cheap and easily available hardware.
+This project allows you to digitize your **analog** water, gas, power and other meters using cheap and readily available hardware.

 All you need is an [ESP32 board with a supported camera](https://jomjol.github.io/AI-on-the-edge-device-docs/Hardware-Compatibility/) and some practical skills.

 <img src="images/esp32-cam.png" width="200px">

 ## Key features
-- Tensorflow Lite (TFlite) integration – including easy-to-use wrapper
+- Tensorflow Lite (TFLite) integration – including easy-to-use wrapper
 - Inline image processing (feature detection, alignment, ROI extraction)
 - **Small** and **cheap** device (3 x 4.5 x 2 cm³, < 10 EUR)
 - Integrated camera and illumination